 Consider making use of your ISA allowance

-You can save up to £20,000 in an ISA Link opens in a new window in the 2022/23 tax year.
+You can save up to £20,000 across one or more ISAs Link opens in a new window in the 2024/25 tax year.
 Saving into an ISA enables you to earn interest without any of your pot being subject to tax.

 If you’re saving in cash, you have the same choices as you would with a standard savings account.
 You can choose an easy-access account, for example, or lock your money away in a fixed rate ISA to benefit from a higher rate.